Explore The Food-System Transition Index 2020 for US Native Land!

 • Sort the views as needed by using the available filters

-The Index compiles 20 indicators, most of which were especially designed for this project to best fit the specific needs of US native lands and support long-term sovereign and sustainable land planning.
+The Index compiles 20 indicators, most of which were especially designed for this project to best fit the specific needs of U.S. Native lands and to support long-term sovereign and sustainable land planning.
 The Index itself is an aggregated scaled measure, which is very useful to cross-compare ranking between indicators and between reservations.
 However, each indicator also deserves to be presented in its raw unit and in a disaggregated form so it can be used locally to set benchmarks and goals for local land-planning.
 The NLIS project is planning to release individual dashboards containing this information and more specific indicator-focused analysis.
 We already released a dashboard for the Good Food Access Indicator.
 Stay tuned for our upcoming individual dashboards' release!

 Share your feedback below